Basic Theory for Beginners

 music quaver stems

-• When notes are written from the lower part of the staff up to and on the third line, they usually have their stems placed on the right side of the note turning upwards with tails or flags down to the right.
+• When notes are written from the lower part of the staff up to the third line, they usually have their stems placed on the right side of the note turning upwards with tails or flags down to the right.

 • Tail always turn to the right